aeraki-mesh/website/content/en/docs/v1.0/tutorials/routing.md

 ## Routes requests to a specified version based on arbitrary properties

-MetaProtocol supports very flexible route matching conditions, any property that can be parsed from the protocol packet can be used for route matching conditions.
+MetaProtocol supports very flexible route matching conditions, any property that can be exacted from the protocol packet at decodding phase can be used for route matching conditions.

-> Note: Aeraki will create Listener according to the VIP of the service, and each service will have its own Listener, which avoids the routing table expansion problem caused by multiple services on the same port of the HTTP protocol, and the routing table only contains the routing information related to this service, thus greatly improving the route matching efficiency.
+> Note: Aeraki will create Listeners according to the VIP of the service, and each service will have its own Listener, which avoids the routing table expansion problem caused by multiple services on the same port of the HTTP protocol, and the routing table only contains the routing information related to this service, thus greatly improving the route matching efficiency.

 Create a MetaRouter routing rule that routes the request to v1.